karaluton/awesome-dev-conferences/README.md

 ### May
 - [ng-conf](https://www.ng-conf.org/) - May 1-3 in Salt Lake City, UT
-- [An Event Apart Boston](https://aneventapart.com/event/boston-2019) - May 6-8 in Boston, Massachusetts
+- [An Event Apart Boston](https://aneventapart.com/event/boston-2019) - May 6-8 in Boston, MA
 - [Flyover Conf](https://www.flyovercamp.org/) - May 31-June 2 in Kansas City, MO

 ### June